fomightez/usalign-binder/README.md

 The license information for the software is available [on the USalign GitHub Repository page](https://github.com/pylelab/USalign/blob/master/LICENSE).

 ***Clarifying Software Attribution: I, Wayne, am not involved in the US-algn or TM-align software at all.
-Those listed above are the developers and distributors of PatMAtch.
+Those listed above are the developers and distributors of US-align and TM-align.
 See their materials.
 I simply set up this repository to make the software useable on the command line without installation headaches.***

 I, Wayne, did code a Python-based utility for use with the results from command line US-align/TM-align; it is available [here](https://github.com/fomightez/sequencework/tree/master/tmalign-utilities/) and utilized in the notebooks in this repository to process the results and allow easily converting the results to other forms.